“You wouldn’t think we were being rude if we asked whether you could find another seat, would you?”

 GM: For the moment there is no sign of the bus.
 It’s 7:30 in the morning, and the temperature already feels like it’s hovering around 80 degrees.
 Together with the abundance of drooping oaks, thick hedges, palm trees, and other greenery in the neighborhood, it almost feels like waiting in a tropical rainforest.
 The morning sky is a bright and cloudless azure that promises an even hotter August day.

 A yellow school bus eventually pulls up near the gate to Christina’s house.
 The driver, a middle-aged black woman in a green vest, wishes Amelie good morning as she gets on.
-The teenager’s ears are immediately filled with the high-pitched but still sleepy chattering of her identically-dressed schoolmates… all of whom looks a great deal younger than she is.
+Her ears are immediately filled with the high-pitched but still sleepy chattering of her identically-dressed schoolmates… all of whom look much, much younger than she is.
 Half of them don’t have breasts, and the other half are awkward in their braces and acne.
 Backpacks are pink or rainbow-hued and depict characters from Disney films and other cartoons.
-The children variously quiet, furiously whisper into one another’s ears, or simply stare as the almost-eighteen-year-old makes her way down the bus aisle.
+The children variously quiet, furiously whisper into one another’s ears, or simply stare as the twenty-year-old makes her way down the bus aisle.

 Amelie: The young woman makes her way onto the bus and wishes the driver a good morning, only for the awkward childrens’ faces to drive home a stark thought: most people her age in this wealth bracket are probably driving.
 The importance of a learner’s permit seems all the more socially relevant now.
 Her demeanor stays true to the Roberts family brand of poker face as she makes her way to the nearest empty seat and plops down.
 She takes out her phone to pass the time unless her underclassmen approach her.